mmiscool/SchematicCreator/README.md

 - Connection tool
   - Captures symbol id and pin for a from and to device
   - Visualises the connnection as a line between the connected points
-    - Lacking currently the capability of placing jogs in a conection line (visualised as a direct line)
+  - Allows creation of points on a connection to jog line arround other entitys
   - Displays data in table for each connection (symbol and pin IDs)
 - PCB layout tool
   - data structures in place to hold symbol placement and orientation